 Cullum anchored the Election Specials that won the Columbia DuPont Broadcast Journalism Award for KERA-TV.
 She also has received honorary degrees from the Monterey Institute for International Studies and the University of Puget Sound, the Matrix Award from Women in Communications twice, as well as the Woman of Achievement Award from Southern Methodist University and the C.E.
 Shuford Award for Outstanding Journalist in Dallas-Fort Worth.
 In addition, she was given the J.B.
 Marryatt Award by the Dallas Press Club.

 Cullum attended Sweet Briar College and graduated from Southern Methodist University.
-She has one son, Cullum Clark, who is in finance and lives in Dallas with his wife, Nita, and their daughters, Lili, Annabel and Charlotte.
+She has one son, Cullum, an adjunct professor of economics at SMU, also a senior fellow at the Tower Center and in finance, who lives in Dallas with his wife Nita and their three daughters, Lili, Annabel and Charlotte.